heroku/heroku-jenkins-plugin/README.md

 This plugin is not yet in the Jenkins plugin directory and must be installed manually:

-1. Download the latest version from the [downloads](https://github.com/heroku/heroku-jenkins-plugin/downloads) tab.
+1. Download the latest version from the [downloads](https://github.com/heroku/heroku-jenkins-plugin/downloads) tab
 2. In your Jenkins instance, go to Manage Jenkins | Manage Plugins | Advanced | Upload Plugin
 3. Choose the file you downloaded and click upload
 4. Restart Jenkins